Who We Are

 Our focus is to reach out and engage in positive community efforts, through the Arts, that will deepen and enrich NAMBA’s profile as a key cultural resource on the Central Coast.

 We are often asked, “what does NAMBA stand for?” and most people assume it’s an acronym.
 In fact, Namba is the last name of our beloved donors, Ben and Julia Campbell Namba.
 The Namba family have generously provided financial support to the nonprofit since it’s inception.
 Their motivation was to fill a void in our community for dedicated performing arts space as a place to nurture local talent and provide a safe environment for our youth to hone their artistic skills.

-Namba’s Origins date back to November 2013 when, under the direction of Pamela Pilkenton, ALOFT dancers performed “Clara Cries Nuts” in an art studio loft.
+Namba’s Origins date back to November 2013 when, under the direction of Pamela Pilkenton and Cathy Butter, ALOFT dancers performed “Clara Cries Nuts” in an art studio loft.
 Though the production was largely a success, at least one audience member, Julia Campbell-Namba, was underwhelmed by the venue and believed that these dancers could have a great influence on the community in a more accessible, professional theatre.